nmohanu/Chess-Engine/README.md

 This is a chess engine currently in development.
 Created by Nathanael Mohanu. <br />

 Note: The move generator is already quite optimized and late stage.
 The AI and GUI are working but in early development.
+Currently only working on ARM cpu's.

 Project contains an SFML GUI.<br />
 <br />